vijaykumar717/Dynamic-Rag-Chat-Bot/README.md

 It includes:
-✅ Web Scraping with Selenium
+✅ Web Scraping with Beautifulsoup and requests
 ✅ AI Chatbot with Multiple Personalities (Formal, Casual, Humorous) ✅ Efficient Vector Search with Weaviate
 ✅ Optimized Embeddings with Sentence Transformers